Do you want to know how to start a food blog and make money out of it to turn your culinary skills into the profitable business?

 Whenever you post a recipe or article, try to be unique and a problem solver.
 Promote the products and services using your special affiliate link.

-If someone buys a product by clicking through your affiliate link, you’ll receive a commission for that sale.
+If someone buys a product by clicking on your affiliate link, you’ll receive a commission for that sale.
 However, some companies like Amazon and Flipkart, etc. pay for upsells or cross-sells too.

 The affiliate commission varies from 1% to 80% or even more depending on the product or service you are promoting.